qwerty12/X250-Hackintosh/README.md

 RAM  | Crucial 16 GB 1600 MHz DDR3 |
 IGPU | Intel HD 5500 | QE/CI works, of course
 Screen | 1920x1080 LG LP125WF2-SPB2 (00HN899) | Not touchscreen, and brightness control works in Windows
-Audio | Realtek ALC3232 | Speakers and headphone output works, as long as the modified ALCPlugFix is installed. *No idea about the microphone*
-Wi-Fi | Dell DW1830 (Broadcom BCM43602) | The original Intel 7265 (with BT) was replaced, as it's not supported by macOS Bluetooth | Dell DW1830 (Broadcom BCM20703A1) | AirDropping to and from an iPad 4 works fine Ethernet | Intel I218-LM | No idea if it actually works, but it shows up fine and Mieze's driver is well tested at this point in time
+Audio | Realtek ALC3232 | Speakers and headphone output works, as long as the modified ALCPlugFix is installed Wi-Fi | Dell DW1830 (Broadcom BCM43602) | The original Intel 7265 (with BT) was replaced, as it's not supported by macOS Bluetooth | Dell DW1830 (Broadcom BCM20703A1) | AirDropping to and from an iPad 4 works fine Ethernet | Intel I218-LM | No idea if it actually works, but it shows up fine and Mieze's driver is well tested at this point in time
 Touchpad | Synaptics PS/2 | The TrackPoint, with VoodooPS2Controller, also works should you feel more inclined to use that instead
-WWAN | *Not present* | If your X250 has a WWAN card, then the DW1830 probably isn't the best choice as the DW1830 has three antenna ports
+WWAN | *Not present* | If your X250 has a WWAN card, then the DW1830 probably isn't the best choice as the DW1830 has three antenna ports - I use one of the WWAN antennas for the Wi-Fi card
-SSD | Samsung 860 EVO 512 GB SATA | Works fine, just remember to run `sudo trimforce enable` at some point Card reader | Realtek something | sinetek's driver ([syscl's fork](https://github.com/syscl/Sinetek-rtsx)) might work somewhat, but I wouldn't know as I keep the CR disabled in the UEFI
+SSD | Samsung 860 EVO 512 GB SATA | Works fine.
+I personally enable TRIM by running `sudo trimforce enable`, but some schools of thought say it's not needed when using APFS
+Card reader | Realtek something | sinetek's driver (recommended: [syscl's fork](https://github.com/syscl/Sinetek-rtsx)) might work somewhat; I have not tested it personally

 ### Problems and other things you should be aware of

-* I have only tested this X250 with 10.14.3 and 10.14.4 (updated from .3).
+* I have only tested this X250 with 10.14.3, 10.14.4 (updated from .3) and 10.14.5.
 Dark mode is far too enticing for me to test anything else.
     * Something that I was unaware of while updating is that loading kexts from Clover's EFI folder (as opposed to /Library/Extensions etc.) is only possible because Clover hotpatches some component to allow this to happen.
 When I did the update from .3 to .4, I was getting a kernel panic and I wasn't able to see why because of irrelevant information being dumped to the screen.
-Long story short, it was because WhateverGreen wasn't being loaded - my Clover version was too old.
+Long story short, it was because WhateverGreen wasn't being loaded as my Clover version was too old.
 Newer versions of Clover had already had updated the patch targets for .4 to support kext loading from outside of the standard locations.
-	So yeah, update your Clover before macOS!
+	So, yeah, update your Clover before macOS!
 * The batteries drain quite fast.
 I'm hoping that this is because of me running my laptop at 1680x944 (3360x1888 "Retina"), setting battery thresholds on already-old batteries and not allowing the audio chip to go into powersaving mode when headphones are plugged in
 * I don't believe Mojave supports VGA out, and I've never tested the MiniDP.
-If you do get either working, and changes to the files in this repo were needed in order to do so, please create a PR.
+If you do get either working, and changes to the files in this repo were needed in order to do so, please consider creating a PR.
 * This writeup uses VirtualSMC instead of the venerable FakeSMC as the former is more resilient if the CMOS checksum gets invalidated.
 Even the Lenovo UEFI won't reset your settings, but with FakeSMC (or perhaps Clover's SMCHelper-64.efi driver) a hang would occur at the point before Clover could hand over booting to the macOS kernel.
-FakeSMC has the advantage that it can display the fan speed with ACPISensors.
+FakeSMC does however have the advantage that it can display the fan speed with ACPISensors (if the right bit in SSDT-BATT.dsl is uncommented and the DSDT rebuilt).
-* While Lenovo finally got rid of their terrible Wi-Fi card whitelist, meaning that one can now switch out the Intel Wi-Fi card (which I do think is better than the DW1830), the UEFI is still locked nevertheless.
+* Whilst Lenovo finally got rid of their/IBM's terrible Wi-Fi card whitelist, meaning that one can now switch out the Intel Wi-Fi card (which I do think is better than the DW1830), the UEFI remains locked nevertheless.
 While it's not really a huge issue, we will forever be at the mercy of the developers behind the following software:
     * Clover to update their built in "KernelPm" patch.
-MSR 0xE2 is locked by the Lenovo UEFI and a KP happens when macOS attempts to set it - the Clover patch nullifies such attempts.
+MSR 0xE2 is locked by the Lenovo UEFI and a KP happens when macOS attempts to set it: the Clover patch nullifies such attempts
     * WhateverGreen to patch the FB kexts to work with 32MB DVMT-prealloc.
 The Lenovo UEFI only allocates 32MB, and the EFI variable that controls it is locked.
 As explained by RehabMan, the Apple framebuffer kexts expect at least 64MB and will KP when it can't get this.
 The UEFI 256/512 MB GPU memory setting has no relation to this ☹️
 * Fn+F10, Fn+F11 and Fn+F12 are all configured to send previous track, play/pause and next track respectively.
 I mean, you can't have surely been expecting anything different from the person who wrote [this](https://github.com/qwerty12/X250-F10-F12-MediaKeys).
 You can edit Goldfish64/Hackintosh/Lenovo-ThinkPad-T450/SSDTs/SSDT-FNKEY.dsl for keybindings more appropriate for the labels should you wish.
 * I use the `MacBookAir7,2` SMBIOS profile.
-While `MacBookPro12,1` also works, it has terrible things like "TCP Keep Alive when sleeping" enabled.
+While `MacBookPro12,1` also works, it has terrible things like "TCP Keep Alive when sleeping" enabled - which, without IGBE's _PRW being hooked (the DSDT here does that), causes instant wakeup from sleep

 ### Thanks to

 * [RehabMan](https://github.com/RehabMan) - his guides on preparing a macOS installer USB, hotpatching the DSDT with Clover and SSDTs etc. are superb.
 The config.plist used here is based on his config_HD5300_5500_6000.plist and many of his SSDT hotpatches are used here

-* [Goldfish64](https://github.com/Goldfish64) - I'm thankful that a developer with such low-level ACPI, UEFI etc. experience worked on Hackintoshing his T450 (same era as the X250, which means similar/same chipsets and ACPI code).
-His Clover ACPI hotpatches to fix the dual battery reporting, EC reads and writes etc. work great on the X250 and that's probably one of the main reasons why this Hackintosh setup has been stable, for the most part
+* [Goldfish64](https://github.com/Goldfish64) - I'm thankful that a developer with such low-level ACPI, UEFI etc. experience worked on Hackintoshing his T450 (same era as the X250, which means they share similar/the same chipsets and ACPI code).
+His Clover ACPI hotpatches to fix the dual battery reporting, EC reads and writes etc. work great on the X250

 * [Sniki](https://github.com/Snikii) - a computer without sound is a terrible thing for most people.
-That thankfully is not the case here thanks to Sniki's modified AppleHDA kext, and his modified version of goodwin's ALCPlugFix, which makes sure sound works over headphones too
+That thankfully is not the case here thanks to Sniki's modified AppleHDA kext, and his modified version of goodwin's ALCPlugFix, which ensures sound works over headphones too

+* wheatleyisamoron - Wheatley is awesome, and he took the time to confirm that the microphone and camera works.
+He also told me about the Ethernet driver being a likely cause of the laptop crashing when resuming

 Also thanks to the Clover developers, Mieze for her Intel Ethernet driver, the acidanthera collective (most of the third-party kexts I have installed are theirs!), goodwin for ALCPlugFix, Dolnor/TimeWalker75a for CodecCommander and nguyenlc1993 for his ASUS K501L guide showing how to tune AppleGraphicsPowerManagement.kext and X86PlatformPlugin.kext to have the CPU idle at 800MHz and the GPU minimum speed one floor lower.